 On the flip side, I always recommend choosing a decent reel that’s not going to fail or break and ruin your fishing trip.
 So invest wisely and you’ll have a great time.

-Redington Zero Fly Fishing Reel — The Redington Zero is an interesting ultralight reel.
+The Redington Zero is an interesting ultralight reel.
 It uses a die-cast construction to achieve one of the lightest reels available.
-For instance, the 4/5 version weighs just 3.0 ounces (as a comparison, the already light 3/4 Ross Eddy weights 4.76 ounces).
-If you’re the kind of fly fisher whose arms get tired — or you’re trying to outfit a youngster or a smaller woman — the lightweight Zero reel will certainly help.
+For instance, the 4/5 version weighs just 3.0 ounces.
+If you’re the kind of fly fisher whose arms get tired — or you’re trying to outfit a youngster — the lightweight Zero reel will certainly help.
 What about the overall function?
 To keep things light, the Zero doesn’t have an adjustable drag at all.
 It uses a clicker drag system with a little spring-loaded lever that clicks across gears on the spool.
 Is it good enough?
 It’s surprisingly effective.
 In our tests, it bested a hard-fighting 18-inch high-mountain rainbow trout on a backpacking trip . . . and then brought in a 21-inch plus bruiser that was twice the overall weight as the 18-incher.
+In addition to the standard Black version, Redington is offering a sweet Teal version — and that pop of color isn’t something you find very often in the best entry-level fly reels.

-L.L.Bean Quest Fly Fishing Reel — At around $50, the L.L.Bean Quest Large Arbor Fly Reel is a fantastic buy.
+At around $50, the L.L.Bean Quest Large Arbor Fly Reel is a fantastic buy.
 It is strong, effective, and understated in its design.
 It arguably offers the best overall bang for your fly reel dollar.
 It feels good in the hand.
 Its rulon drag system is easily adjustable and smooth.
-We really like it and we trust it.
-The only downside is that it’s a bit heavier than the competition.
+We like it and we trust it.
+Are there any downsides?
+Sort of.
+The only downside is that it’s a bit heavier than the competition, which means that it’s not the best reel for kids who might not have a lot of arm strength yet.
 The #1 version is for 3-5 weight lines and weighs 6.1 ounces.
-It’s not bad, but if you’re looking for a 5-weight reel, you might want to choose the #1 version instead of the #2 version which fits 5-7 weight lines, which weighs 7.0 ounces.
+It’s not bad, but if you’re looking for a 5-weight reel to pair with a 5-weight rod, you might want to choose the #1 version instead of the #2 version, which fits 5-7 weight lines and weighs 7.0 ounces.
 The #3 is for 7-9 weight lines and weighs 8.6 ounces.
 Oh, one more thing: The Quest comes with L.L.Bean’s legendary customer satisfaction guarantee.

-Cabela’s Prestige Plus Fly Fishing Reel — Cabela’s pairs its Prestige Plus Fly Fishing Reel with its best-buy entry-level Three Forks combos, but Cabela’s also sells it separately for around $60.
-It’s a great deal that looks and functions better than its price would suggest.
-We like it best when paired with a Three Forks fly rod purchased in the combo because the overall value is so compelling for new fly fishers, but on its own, it still makes our cut here.
+The Cabela’s Prestige Plus Fly Fishing Reel is often paired with various Cabela’s fly rod and reel combos, but Cabela’s also offers it separately for just under $40.
+It’s a great deal that looks and functions far better than its price would suggest.
+It has a cork drag that has minimal start-up torque.
+The cast-aluminum is reasonably durable while remaining sleek and open.
 (For a bit more, the Cabela’s Prestige Premier is a good reel, too, also coming in under $100.)

 All-in-all, a beginning fly fisher on a budget can’t go wrong with any of these fly fishing reels.
 They all offer outstanding price-to-value ratios, and they will perform out on the water for you.
-For anyone on a budget who still wants a good experience, these are the fly fishing reels we recommend.
+For anyone on a budget who still wants a good experience, these are the fly fishing reels we recommend — seriously, try to ignore the cheap knockoffs.
+You’ll kick yourself if you end up losing a great fish or blowing out a fishing trip with a broken reel.
+If you are truly shaking the piggy bank, go with the Echo Base Fly Reel — at just under $35, it’s surprisingly tough and functional.

 Need a Fly Line Recommendation?

 If you’re looking to add fly line to your reel, it’s hard to go wrong with the price-to-value ratio of the Orvis Clearwater Fly Line, which can usually be found for around $39.
-Sure, you can spend more on specialized lines, but the Clearwater will get the job done for 90% of the fishing that most all of us will ever do.
+Sure, you can spend more on specialized lines, but the Clearwater will get the job done for 90% of the fishing that most all of us will ever do — and if you’re looking for entry-level, budget-friendly fly reels, the Clearwater line is your best all-around price-to-value bet.